 Connecticut has many different laws regarding driving under the influence and related issues.
 In this section of the website, you can view:

 - Connecticut DUI General Statutes

 Out of State DUI

 Getting a DUI in another state as a Connecticut resident, or getting a DUI in Connecticut as an out of state resident can create additional issues in the DUI process.
 In this section, you can learn more about similarities and differences between an out of state and regular DUI, hiring an out of state lawyer, out of state license suspensions, and more.

 What happens if a police officer believes that you are driving under the influence?
 What is the arrest process like, and what happens after the arrest?
 You can find out in this section.

 More than a DUI

 Sometimes, those with DUI charges face other charges as well.
 If you face a DUI and you are also being sued for personal injury as a result of a motor vehicle accident, you can find more information in this section.
 A personal injury case will be pursued in civil court, and it is a very different process than facing a criminal case.

 One way that you can reduce stress about going to court is to get to know the courthouse that your case has been assigned to.
-Once your case is assigned to a courthouse, check out this section.
+Once your case is assigned to a courthouse, check out our courthouse pages.
 We discuss the ins and outs of the courthouses in Connecticut so that you know what to expect if you have to go to court.